svgurlahosur/svgurlahosur.github.io/_posts/2024-01-16-convolutional-neural-network-2.md

 # 2. Define the Convolutional Neural Network:

-To define the Convolutional Neural Network, we inherit the `nn.Module` class in PyTorch, which is a fundamental building block for creating neural network architectures.
+To define the Convolutional Neural Network, we inherit the ["nn.Module"](https://pytorch.org/docs/stable/generated/torch.nn.Module.html) class in PyTorch, which is a fundamental building block for creating neural network architectures.
 The `nn.Module` enables users to define and organize layers, parameters, and operations of a neural network in a structured and modular manner.
 The class that we use to define the CNN will have two methods:

 <script src="https://gist.github.com/svgurlahosur/c6a9566d7e3f253ca6a91bc2890d4737.js"></script>